-Sister, Honey is a self-produced book depicting a period of four years in Brooklyn, New York.
-During this time a friend and I set out to create a space where people could come over, dress up and have their picture taken.
-Each party consisted of a hand selected group of friends that were given plenty of libations and then offered access to a large supply of clothes, makeup and wigs.
-Although the parties started out as a way to document a burgeoning interest in drag amongst a small circle of men, what actually ended up being recorded was the formation of a lifelong bond between a group of friends.
-Thousands of photographs spanning four years were edited them down to a few hundred of the best and turned into an art book that is a document of a moment in NYC culture.
+Sister, Honey is a self-produced book depicting four years in Brooklyn, New York.
+During this time, a friend and I set out to create a space where people could come over, dress up, and have their pictures taken.
+Each party consisted of a hand-selected group of friends that were given plenty of libations and then offered access to an ample supply of clothes, makeup, and wigs.
+Although the parties started as a fun, creative outlet, the final photography ended up documenting the formation of a lifelong bond between a group of friends.
+Thousands of photographs spanning four years were edited down to a few hundred of the best and turned into an art book that is a document of a moment in NYC culture.
 The final book is in square format and 240-pages and is available for purchase.
 Send an email if interested.